MyTurnyet/spftware-as-craft-blog/content/posts/creatingacultureoflearning.md

 only allowed us to gain knowledge, but it also allowed us to innovate.
 Out of this learning time, the company gained numerous ideas that went on to become full projects.

-We expanded a team to create a full micro-service architecture for our data service.
+We expanded a team to create a full microservice architecture for our data service.

 We created dashboards for visibility and velocity gain.